Lake Victoria: History and exploration

 In the late 1860s, the famous Scottish explorer and missionary David Livingstone failed in his attempt to verify Speke's discovery, instead pushing too far west and entering the River Congo system instead.
-Ultimately, the British-American explorer Henry Morton Stanley, on an expedition funded by the New York Herald newspaper, confirmed the truth of Speke's discovery, circumnavigating the lake and reporting the great outflow at Ripon Falls on the lake's northern shore.
+Ultimately, the British-American explorer Henry Morton Stanley, on an expedition funded by the New York Herald newspaper, confirmed the truth of Speke's discovery, circumnavigating the lake over 1875-76 and reporting the great outflow at Ripon Falls on the lake's northern shore.

 Water use

 Many towns and cities are reliant on Lake Victoria for their water supplies, for farming and other uses.

 Lamadi water scheme

 The Lamadi water scheme is a water and sanitation project that serves Mwanza and the satellite towns of Lamadi, Misungwi, Magu, Bukoba, and Musoma on the bank of Lake Victoria.
 European Investment Bank started the project in 2013 with the aim of protecting the environmental health of the lake, through improved water and sanitation to the towns whose pollution is part of the degradation of the lake.
 The project aims to provide safe drinking water for an estimated one million people and improved sanitation for 100 000 people.
 Sediment and suspended solids are filtered out using sand, which acts like a sieve.
 The water is then ready to be chlorinated or treated in another way.
 The sand filtration helps reduce water-borne diseases and is based on the use of the local environment.